We are currently closed for submissions. We reopen in February 2021.

 please address submissions to: trini decombe and nikki dudley

-send between 2-5 poems, visual poems or fiction (approx 2500 words or less) to:
+send between 2-5 poems, visual poems or 1-2 pieces of fiction (of approx 2500 words or less) to:

-please submit with subject "submissions", with a short biography about yourself (4-5 lines) and supply your writing as a word document if possible but if formatting is an issue, a PDF is fine.
+please submit with subject "submissions", with a short biography about yourself (4-5 lines) within the body of the email and supply your writing as a word document if possible but if formatting is an issue, please send a PDF.

 *(if you are sending a PDF, please put poems or stories on separate pages & don't include a footer